FractalBoy/perl-language-server/README.md

 Emacs packages.
 This installation instruction covers the [LSP Mode](https://emacs-lsp.github.io/lsp-mode/) package.

-LSP Mode version 8.0.1 and higher has built-in support for PLS.
+Starting with version 20220914.1807, LSP Mode has built-in support for PLS.
 Thus, after installing PLS, all you need to do is to make sure that the `lsp-mode` package is installed into Emacs, and gets activated when Emacs opens a Perl file.
 Both steps are described in the [LSP Mode installation instructions](https://emacs-lsp.github.io/lsp-mode/page/installation/).

 If `pls` should not be in your `$PATH`, you will need to set the